-The endocrine system is a network of "glands" that help to regulate various bodily functions that support all round optimum health.
+Hormonal Balance is a function of your endocrine system, which comprises a network of "glands" that help to regulate important bodily functions that support optimum health.

 If you suffer from fatigue, irritability, chronic anxiety, stress or weight gain, it's generally a sign that your hormones are out of whack and need recalibration.